permafrost-dev/vue-ray/README.md

 Once the plugin is installed, you may access the `ray()` method on `this` as `this.$ray()`.

-See the [node-ray reference](https://github.com/permafrost-dev/node-ray#reference) for a full list of available methods.
+See the [node-ray reference](https://github.com/permafrost-dev/node-ray#reference) for a complete list of available methods.

 ## Vue-specific methods